-- □ Each individual graphics object must be rendered within the stated accuracy of the output device. - □ No spurious holes may appear solid objects must be visualized solid. - No spurious objects may appear. - □ Zero-size objects are not visualized. - □ Graphics object can be rendered individually, without considering neighboring objects.
-In other words, each graphics object is handled individually, regardless of context.
+- Each individual graphical object must be rendered within the stated accuracy of the output device. - □ No spurious holes may appear solid objects must be visualized solid. - No spurious objects may appear. - □ Zero-size objects are not visualized. - Graphical object can be rendered individually, without considering neighboring objects.
+In other words, each graphical object is handled individually, regardless of context.